OliverVermeulen/flinder-mobile-app/README.md

 ## Features

 1. The ability to register, sign in and out
-2. The ability to to add and update personal user info
-3. The ability to swipe and match with potential partners
+2. The ability to swipe and match with potential partners
-4. The ability to chat to matches
+3. The ability to chat to matches

 ## MVP